 Don't Use Social Media

-I urge you all to stop using social media such as Facebook, Twitter, Instagram and the like.
+I urge you all to stop using social media such as Facebook, Twitter, Instagram and the like, or at least to use them sparingly and for specific purposes.
 There are detailed reasons in the Netflix documentary The Social Dilemma as well as Jaron Lanier's book Ten Arguments for Deleting Your Social Media Accounts Right Now.
 Below are what I believe to be the most compelling arguments.

 The Goal of Social Media Companies